-Consider involving a Geriatric Care Manager at your tours of senior living communities.
-The healthcare professional can provide the family – and especially the senior – with an unbiased viewpoint while working to find a compromise between family members who may not agree on the best course of action.
+At Bethesda, you can involve Care Management team member at your tours of senior living communities.
+They can provide the family – and the senior – with an unbiased viewpoint while working to find a compromise between family members who may not agree on the best course of action.

 A tour helps seniors feel comfortable with the future of their healthcare.
 Often times, older adults imagine their twilight years will resemble senior health care 20, 30 or 40 years ago.
-They’re often quite pleased to discover the many new senior care options available to them.
+They are often quite pleased to discover the many new senior care options available to them.

 Benefits of Planning Ahead